Biden to veterans: ‘You are the very spine of America’

 During his speech, Mr. Biden noted two high-profile veterans — former Sen. Max Cleland of Georgia and former Secretary of State Colin Powell — who died in recent weeks.

-Mr. Biden also remembered his son, Beau, who served in Iraq and died of brain cancer in 2015.
+Mr. Biden also remembered his son Beau, who served in Iraq and died of brain cancer in 2015.

 The president has suggested a potential link between Beau’s death from brain cancer and his exposure to toxins in the air, particularly around massive pits where the military disposes of waste by burning.